 - reduced feed intake

+- reduced fecal output

 - dropping feed while chewing

-- reduced fecal output

 - loss of body condition

 - asymmetrical swelling of the face or jaw

 - runny eyes

-- drooling or moisture around the mouth, chin, or dewlap
+- drooling or moisture around the mouth, chin or dewlap

 - foul odour from the mouth

 - pawing at the mouth and/or seeking isolation.

-The use of nail trimmers, side-cutters, or other types of clippers is not appropriate as they may crack or split the teeth leading to pulp exposure, pain, and abscess development.
+The use of nail trimmers, side-cutters or other types of clippers is not appropriate as they may crack or split the teeth leading to pulp exposure, pain, and the development of an abscess.